pravega/pravega/README.md

 For eclipse, you can generate eclipse project files by running `./gradlew eclipse`.

+<sup> Note: Some unit tests will create (and delete) a significant amount of files.
+For improved performance on Windows machines, be sure to add the appropriate 'Microsoft Defender' exclusion.</sup>

 ## Releases

 The latest pravega releases can be found on the [Github Release](https://github.com/pravega/pravega/releases) project page.